Placements with passion

 In 2019 we have again been awarded a place on the Crown Commercial Service Non-Medical Non-Clinical (NMNC) Temporary and Fixed Term Staff Framework Agreement.
 We have also been selected for various other regional and local Frameworks and preferred Supplier Agreements.

-There are 2 most usual routes for those working in Finance for the NHS:
+There are a couple of usual routes for those working in Finance for the NHS:

 A Finance degree usually requires: